YosysHQ/yosys/docs/source/getting_started/installation.rst

 ^^^^^^^^^^^^^^^^^^^

-A C++ compiler with C++17 support is required as well as some standard tools such as GNU Flex, GNU Bison, Make and Python.
-Some additional tools: readline, libffi, Tcl and zlib; are optional but enabled by default (see :makevar:`ENABLE_*` settings in Makefile).
+A C++ compiler with C++17 support is required as well as some standard tools such as GNU Flex, GNU Bison (>=3.8), Make, and Python (>=3.11).
+Some additional
+tools: readline, libffi, Tcl and zlib; are optional but enabled by default (see :makevar:`ENABLE_*` settings in Makefile).
 Graphviz and Xdot are used by the `show` command to display schematics.

-Installing all prerequisites for Ubuntu 20.04:
+Installing all prerequisites for Ubuntu 22.04:

 .. code:: console

-   sudo apt-get install gperf build-essential bison flex \
+   sudo apt-get install gperf build-essential clang lld bison flex libfl-dev \
-      libreadline-dev gawk tcl-dev libffi-dev git graphviz \
+      libreadline-dev gawk tcl-dev libffi-dev git \
-      xdot pkg-config python3 libboost-system-dev \
+      graphviz xdot pkg-config python3 libboost-system-dev \
       libboost-python-dev libboost-filesystem-dev zlib1g-dev

 Installing all prerequisites for macOS 13 (with Homebrew):